FAQs

 4. How does long it take to build out our own performance benchmarks?

-The short answer is roughly a day (4 x 2-hour workshops).
+The short answer is roughly a day (4 x 2-hour workshops) per job family.
 The long answer is that it depends on a few things:

 1. Workshop participant alignment, at start.